-The collection was a massive success with employees managing to raise around £1,000 in basic essentials such as tinned vegetables to luxuries such as mince pies.
+The collection was a massive success with employees managing to raise around £1,000 in basic essentials to luxuries.

-Hope for Food was founded in 2012 with the aim of providing lifes basic essentials on a day to day basis to people in need of help due to the current economic climate.
+Hope for Food was founded in 2012 with the aim of providing life's basic essentials on a day-to-day basis to people in need.
 The charity runs three soup kitchens a week on Tuesday, Thursday and Saturday evenings and also have a large stock of food items, clothes, shoes and bedding donated by their supporters.
-To find out more about Hope for Food and the services they provide please visit http://www.hopeforfood.org.uk/
+Find out more about Hope for Food and the services they provide.